 Aylesbury business owners join forces to fund new CCTV in anti-social behaviour hotspot

+Aylesbury business owners join forces to support new CCTV in anti-social behaviour hotspot

 “We see this addition to our security as an act of love and care for our neighbours”

-Business owners in Aylesbury have joined forces to fund the installation of CCTV cameras in an area known for anti-social behaviour.
+Business owners in Aylesbury have joined forces to support the installation of CCTV cameras in an area known for anti-social behaviour.

 New surveillance equipment will be installed on the grounds of St Mary’s Church in Aylesbury town centre.